dustindoucette/Movie-Trailer-Rating-Program/README.md

 10. Adjust the sliders to reflect your ratings (scale of 1-10), then press `Next`.

-11. Select all of the relevant frame sections which contain the specified content.
+10. Select all of the relevant frame sections which contain the specified content.

     **E.g.** If you want to select a scene from frame 10 to 20, first drag the slider to frame 10 and select `Begin Selection`.
 Then drag the slider to frame 20 and select `End Selection`.
 This will add that frame selection to a box below.
 If you made a mistake, simply click the selection and press `Remove Selection`.
 Once all frame sections are selected, press `Finished`.

+    **Note:** You can also create a frame section by holding down the left Shift key and pressing the Left and Right arrow keys to adjust the frame selection.
+A new frame section will be created when you release the left Shift key.

     **Note:** You will be given a new window for each box you selected in step 8 (if no boxes were selected, skip to step 11).

 13. If there are more movie trailers to be reviewed, the name of the next movie trailer will be displayed.
 Press `Start Trailer`.
 This will bring the user back to step 6.